 - Never joke about having deceived the government or any government agency.

-- Don’t post anything on social media that contradicts anything in your visa application.
+- Don’t post anything on social media that contradicts anything in your visa or US citizenship application.

 - Avoid profanity and the use of aggressive or threatening language.